-Is it a coincidence that December 25 aligns with one of the most popular winter festivals in the ancient world?
+Is it a coincidence that December 25 coincides with one of the most popular winter festivals in the ancient world?
 The Winter Solstice falls around December 21/22.
-The Romans had their Saturnalia Festival from December 17-23 ... and possibly "Dies Natalis Solis Invicti" ("Birthday of the Unconquered Sun") on December 25.
-Some suggest the professing church probably "borrowed" that worldly/pagan tradition and "Christianised" it ... in honour of the Lord Jesus.
+The Romans had their big Saturnalia Festival from December 17-24 ... and then "Dies Natalis Solis Invicti" ("Birthday of the Unconquered Sun") on December 25.